import-brain/basic_calc/README.md

 REQUIRES PYTHON VERSION 3.10 OR LATER

-Download the latest release on the right of the main repo page, extract it using an unzipper (WinRar, 7Zip, unzip command for Linux aficionados, etc.), and scroll down until you find a file named something similar to "calc.exe" for your operating system.
+Download the latest release on the right of the main repo page, extract it using an unzipping utility (WinRar, 7Zip, unzip command for Linux aficionados, etc.), and scroll down until you find a file named something similar to "calc.exe" for your operating system.
 This file is the calculator.
 Enjoy! :)

 ## CONTRIBUTORS/CONTRIBUTING